shahmeerrizwan/React-Course/09-Multiple-Mode-Website/README.md

- # This is a Multiple Mode Website in Which You Can Switch Any Color Mode
+ # This is a Multiple  Color Mode Website in Which You Can Switch Any Color Mode